 Do Home Warranties Cover Sewer Line Replacement?

 Most home service providers will cover sewer line replacement as part of their standard plumbing system protection plans.
 However, you might see this listed as a “waste line” replacement on your contract.
+Sewer line replacement can get expensive, so be sure to check the annual coverage limit on your

 Additionally, sewer line clogs and issues associated with build-ups in the vent, gas, water, or drain lines usually include any protection plan covering plumbing systems.